selcukcihan/saga-assignment/README.md

 npm run test:all          # unit tests followed by end-to-end tests
 ```

 `npm test` remains the shortest and fastest developer feedback loop.
-Coverage is a diagnostic tool, not a target for meaningless tests; no blanket 100% threshold will be imposed.
-Critical orchestration, queue-state, retrieval, citation, and error-handling branches should nevertheless be covered deliberately.
+Coverage is a diagnostic tool, not a target for meaningless tests; the project imposes no blanket 100% threshold.
+Critical orchestration, queue-state, retrieval, citation, and error-handling branches are nevertheless covered deliberately.

 ## Local Setup